 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
+Data is stored in a format called SLEEP (Ogden and Buus 2017), described in it's own paper.
 The key properties of the Dat design are explained in this section.